This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Trickfinger II”

+These songs were made when John was still in the middle of recording The Empyrean, strictly to learn how to operate electronic machines, with no intention of them being released.
 Everything was recorded live directly onto a Tascam CD burner through a 16-channel Mackie mixer with minimal guitar overdubs added later.
 Electronic instruments used during the sessions were a R8, a 303, a 606, a 808, a 101, a 202, an ARP 2500 and an EMT 250 reverb.

 THE EMPYREAN